How to Appeal a Denial of Disability Benefits

 This is important so it’s worth repeating: having your initial application for disability benefits denied does NOT mean you do not have a strong case.
 Many thousands of people who were told “no” when they first applied for disability benefits eventually RECEIVED those benefits by filing timely appeals and presenting their cases properly.

 We may be able to help.
-For a FREE, no-obligation consultation with an experienced North Carolina disability lawyer and Board-Certified Specialist in SSD, please call 1-800-525-7111.
+For a FREE, no-obligation consultation with an experienced North Carolina disability lawyer, please call 1-800-525-7111.
 There is no obligation and there are no attorney fees unless we get you the benefits you need and deserve.

 “How do I appeal for disability benefits?”